-Bodywork and Living by one’s own authority as I have experienced it, is linked and obvious.
+Bodywork, well-being, and high performance are linked and obvious.
 Why define it?
 Defend it?
-Sometimes when I see massage listed… Read more “In Defense of Massage”
+Before massage and bodywork were part of my life when I saw massage… Read more “In Defense of Massage”

 BUILDING A SOUND SELF

 It was an early evening in November.
 I was addressing a group of about a dozen physicians and healing arts professionals about the healing power of sound, vibration, and music.
 We were listening to short examples of recorded sound ranging from mountain streams to classical music to hard rock, simply to notice the effect of these sounds on our body, emotions, memory, or mind.
 Then I picked up a Tibetan singing bowl, tapping it gently with a felt mallet, and circulated through the room for a minute or so.
 Something happened in the room.
 Everyone became very still.
 Our breathing slowed and our minds quieted.
 We all noticed the change and decided to bask in this calm and present state for a few moments.
 When we continued, the level of our interaction was deeper and richer.
 The sound of the bowl seemed to crystalize our collective intentions.
 We started speaking – and listening – from our hearts. ~HH

 Sound: the Invisible Healer